mendes-iago/ee-macos-fix/README.md

 # ee-macos-fix
-Fixes keyboard accentuation and shortcut issues on Google Earth Engine for macOS.
+Fixes keybindings and applies custom styles to the EE Code Editor on macOS.